Xevkin/Bioinfomatics-meeting-August-2016/MANUAL_psmc.md

 `utils/psmc_plot.pl -M "sample1=0.1, sample2=0.15" output_name sample1.psmc sample2.psmc`

-You can also perform bootstraping (do not try to account for FNR!):
+You can also perform bootstrapping - sample subsequences with replacement, estimating demographic history for these subsequences (do not try to account for FNR!):

 `utils/fq2psmcfa -q20 diploid.fq.gz > diploid.psmcfa`
 `utils/splitfa diploid.psmcfa > split.psmcfa`